Architectural Decision Records - A Guide to Better Software Decisions

 Earlier in my career, I realized that the way software was built in industry projects was often based on personal opinions and tastes.
 For example, familiarity with frameworks, programming languages, and deployment pipelines.
 As I advanced in the software development lifecycle, I came across this standard that focuses more on what needs to be done and the alternatives that might exist to tackle the same problem.

 Moving to a discussion based on pros/cons and architectural features leads to a shared goal and understanding of what needs to be done and how it will be done.
-Architectural Decision Records (ADRs) come into play to facilitate the dynamics for teams to make decisions that are important and can’t be changed in an afternoon [1].
+Architectural Decision Records (ADRs) come into play to facilitate the dynamics for teams to make decisions that are important and cannot be changed in an afternoon (Brown, 2014).

-Throughout ADRs and its different templates it is possible to discuss and put into perspective different profiles that need to be involved in the decision taking process for architectural changes.
+Throughout ADRs and their different templates, it is possible to discuss and put into perspective different profiles that need to be involved in the decision-making process for architectural changes.

 What is the problem with taste

-As normal as it might sound, personal preferences exist and they should not be avoided, they should be rather controlled.
-This is because it gets into the way on focusing on the object that the architectural change needs to accomplish.
+As normal as it might sound, personal preferences exist and they should not be avoided but rather controlled.
+This is because they get in the way of focusing on the objective that the architectural change needs to accomplish.

-Favoring taste over objective measurements and options lead to a poorly defined metric or change that might not fulfill the needs of the architecture that aims at targeting the business impact.
+Favoring taste over objective measurements and options leads to a poorly defined metric or change that might not fulfil the needs of the architecture that aims at targeting the business impact.

-It comes from different places, but in my experience most of the personal tastes come from the experience of oneself.
-The experience is important and should not be neglected, however, when it gets into the way of lacking arguments to defend an idea over another, it is time to evaluate again if the taste is not coming first instead of the solution.
+It comes from different places, but in my experience most personal tastes come from one’s own experience.
+Experience is important and should not be neglected.
+However, when it gets in the way by lacking arguments to defend one idea over another, it is time to evaluate again whether taste is coming first instead of the solution.

 Why ADRs

 The reason ADRs became part of my daily work is their simplicity and effectiveness in structuring architectural discussions.
-They provide a lightweight way to explore ideas, focus on the proposed change, and evaluate the pros and cons of different approaches[2].
+They provide a lightweight way to explore ideas, focus on the proposed change, and evaluate the pros and cons of different approaches(Van der Ven et al., 2006).
 Beyond just comparing alternatives, ADRs also offer a space to propose concrete implementation strategies, helping teams align on how a decision will be executed.
-Importantly, they shift the conversation from personal preferences—such as “I prefer X” to reasoned arguments based on context, trade-offs, and long-term impact.
+Importantly, they shift the conversation from personal preferences such as “I prefer X” to reasoned arguments based on context, trade-offs, and long-term impact.

-In addition, ADRs play a crucial role in improving communication within the team.
-By documenting decisions in a shared, accessible format, they ensure that everyone understands the rationale behind key architectural choices.
+ADRs play a crucial role in improving communication within the team.
+By documenting decisions in a shared, accessible format, they ensure that everyone understands the rationale behind key architectural choices(Tyree & Akerman, 2005).
 This transparency fosters trust, reduces misunderstandings, and promotes a culture of shared ownership.
 Rather than relying on memory or verbal agreements, teams can refer to ADRs as a single source of truth to stay aligned and make informed future decisions.

 ADRs history